peychart/Untyped-cpp/README.md

 * Object that manages the standard types of c ++ in the std::vector and std::map structures.

-Examples of use: serialization, json objects management, saving of memory contexts, manage configuration files, etc ... or, MQTT communications.
+Examples of use: serialization, json objects management, backup of memory contexts, configuration files management, etc ... or, MQTT communications, with a small memory footprint.

 Here is a code that I wrote a few years ago, just for fun (and to learn c++) of an untyped object, standard C++ data container, now modified to handle serialization in format Json in my iot projects - this to replace the old libraries by manual reservation of memory spaces ... ;-)

 Allows:

 * use data similar to Javascript variables,
-* binary (de)serialization in/from files or streams,
+* binary (de)serialization in/from files, streams or strings,
-* json (de)serialization in/from files or streams,
+* json (de)serialization in/from files, streams or strings,
 * and, of course, a self-managed memory space (nothing more than a c++ flavor).

+Here, an intuitive example of HTML communication in an iot project : https://github.com/peychart/WiFiPowerStrip/blob/master/Next-version/webPage.cpp

-Below, examples of use (here, actual use -> https://github.com/peychart/WiFiPowerStrip/tree/master/Next-version):
+Below, more examples of use:

 	# define out /*
 	g++ -std=c++0x -rdynamic -Wall -s -O2 -o test $0 untyped.cpp; exit $?